 NEW THIS YEAR: WORKSHOP PROGRAM!

 Four workshops in the visual arts are offered as stand-alone experiences or to kick-start your independent residency experience.
 These workshops will meet Monday – Thursday, July 16 – 19, 2018.
-With residency beginning on July 15th.
 The workshop program invites artists to study focused avenues of expression with the option of adding on an independent residency following the workshop.
 A unique 6-day spoken word workshop is offered at the end of the Summer Colony program, Aug 6 – 11, 2018 and culminates in an evening presentation on August 11th.

-Visual arts workshops at the Summer Colony this year explore the Magic of Surrealism where participants can begin afresh where so many modern art movements began, or delve into a Plein Air Painting Immersion during the dramatic monsoon season or expand your skill set with a Contemporary Mixed Media workshop or discover the richness of indigenous culture through the Hopi Pottery Experience.
-The last week of the Colony (Aug 6 – 12, 2018) features a unique 6-day Spoken Word workshop for all levels and interests informal or informal spoken performance.
+These workshops explore the Magic of Surrealism where participants can begin afresh where so many modern art movements began; delve into a Plein Air Painting Immersion during the dramatic monsoon season; expand your skill set with a Contemporary Mixed Media workshop, and reveal the richness of indigenous culture through the Hopi Pottery Experience.
+The last week of the Colony (Aug 6 – 11, 2018) features a unique 6-day Spoken Word workshop for all levels and interests informal or informal spoken performance.
 The workshops are also perfect for teachers seeking continuing education credits over the summer (available through Yavapai College School of Arts and Humanities).

 Director of Legacy Programs